MarkGamed7794/matchsign/README.md

 In addition to the dependencies in `requirements.txt`, you also need https://github.com/hzeller/rpi-rgb-led-matrix -- this is, after all, designed to be run on a Raspberry Pi.

-You also need API keys for the FRC Events API and The Blue Alliance, which can be acquired at their specific websites.
+Depending on which services you use, you also need API keys for the FRC Events API, The Blue Alliance, or FRC Nexus, which can be acquired at their specific websites.
 See the bottom of `configuration/constants.yaml` for details.